27+ Best Places to See Christmas Lights in Portland

 If you love this content, please share it!

 The City of Roses has no lack of dazzling displays this holiday season.
 This year you can go to the Zoo, run a 5K, walk your dog, or paddle a canoe under the glow of Portland’s best light shows!
-Here’s our list of the 9 best places to see Christmas lights in Portland.
+Here’s our list of the 15 best places to see Christmas lights in Portland, plus over a dozen other locations in Oregon.

 Related post: 11 Best Christmas Lights in Salem Oregon